-- H is a low-energy beta emitter and has a half-life of 12.4 years.
-H is also harder to detect due to its low energy. - Cell cultures/microorganisms may present a risk to human health and the environment. - Phosphate-buffered saline solution (PBS) is used at low concentrations for some of the washes.
+- 32P is a high-energy beta emitter and has a half-life of 14.29 days.
+32P can present a substantial skin and eye dose hazard. - Cell cultures may present a risk to human health and the environment. - Phosphate-buffered saline solution (PBS) is used at low concentrations for some of the washes.
 There are several hazards associated with PBS.